Explainable AI for computational pathology identifies model limitations and tissue biomarkers: Results

 \subsection{Is tumor sufficient for breast cancer metastasis detection?}

 While necessity assesses the importance of a feature or feature set, it does not inform whether the feature set is sufficient for model predictions.
 Metastasis detection models must be able to detect tumor regions no matter how small.
-Using HIPPO-knowledge, we tested the sufficiency of metastatic regions using two methods: removing all non-tumor patches and measuring model outputs and adding tumor regions to normal specimens and measuring model outputs.
+Using the \textit{HIPPO-knowledge} method \rebuttal{with expert-annotated tumor regions as ground truth,} we tested the sufficiency of metastatic regions using two methods: removing all non-tumor patches and measuring model outputs and adding tumor regions to normal specimens and measuring model outputs.